Do Large Language Models Mirror Cognitive Language Processing?: Limitations

 \section{Limitations}

-This study, relying on text representations from open-source LLMs, is unable to assess the LM-brain similarity of closed-source LLMs such as ChatGPT.
+This study, relying on text representations from open-source LLMs, is unable to assess the LLM-brain similarity of closed-source LLMs such as ChatGPT.
 We aim for future investigations to extend these findings to a broader spectrum of LLMs.
 Additionally, the fMRI stimulus texts used in this paper are exclusively in English, limiting the generalization of the observed relationships between LLMs and human cognition to other linguistic environments.
-Future endeavors should explore LM-brain similarity in LLMs across diverse languages.
-Furthermore, notable discrepancies in LLM-brain similarity between native English speakers and bilingual speakers have been identified, and while initial insights from neuroscience provide some interpretation, a deeper exploration into the underlying reasons or consequences of this phenomenon is warranted.
+Future endeavors should explore LLM-brain similarity in LLMs across diverse languages.